Pines Ground Water Plume Site

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 If you have a question or would like to be added to our postal or email lists, please use this form.

-EPA and the companies are discussing tests to be done this fall to determine if there is radiation caused by the ash used as fill in some residential yards.
-EPA expects these tests to involve workers walking around yards with monitoring equipment and some digging with hand tools.
-Before these tests are done, homeowners will be notified by the companies ahead of time.
+EPA and the companies are working together to obtain permission from about 40 homeowners to test the soil in their yards this spring.
+The test results will help determine if radiation exists in the ash that was used as fill several years ago.
+EPA expects these tests to involve workers walking around yards with monitoring equipment and some digging with hand tools in some of those yards.

-A draft feasibility study, which includes several possible cleanup options, is being reviewed by EPA and IDEM.
-It will also address whether to extend municipal water to the 70 homes still receiving bottled water.
+EPA and IDEM will begin their review of a new version of the feasibility study when the companies complete it later this month.
+It will include several possible groundwater cleanup options.
 When it is approved, EPA will propose an option and present it to the public for review and comment.
-EPA hopes a final cleanup decision will be made by the end of 2014, after all of the public comments are considered.
+EPA hopes a final cleanup decision will be made by early 2015 after all of the public comments are considered.

 People In Need of Environmental Services, or PINES, is a local community group that has an EPA technical assistance plan.
 The group is receiving services such as technical advice and outreach assistance valued at more than $50,000.

 - EPA Answers Questions About the Pines Site (PDF) (2pp, 109K) August 2013

 - EPA and Responsible Companies Sign Agreement (PDF), April 2004